The Hidden Dangers of Water

 ABC Network News: “U.S. Industries…generate some 88,000,000 pounds of toxic wastes a year, 90 percent of which, the E.PA. estimates, are improperly disposed.”

-The New York Times, June 2, 1995: “More than 1 in 5 Americans unknowingly drink tap water polluted with feces, radiation or other contaminants…Nearly 1,000 deaths each year and at least 400,000 cases of waterborne illness may be attributed to contaminated water. .”
+The New York Times, June 2, 1995: “More than 1 in 5 Americas unknowingly drink tap water polluted with feces, radiation or other contaminants…Nearly 1,000 deaths each year and at least 400,000 cases of waterborne illness may be attributed to contaminated water.”

 USA TODAY, March 30, 1995: “Parasite in water is widespread…can be dangerous, even fatal, to people with weakened immune systems.”